 This is the planning stage where you conduct research and formulate your content strategy.
 It includes what types of content you will create, by whom, which channels you will use for publication, how frequently you will publish, etc.

 2. Content Creation

 During this stage, you start creating content based on what you planned in the previous stage.
 An important part of the content marketing process, at this stage, is keyword research.
 You need to find relevant industry keywords and topics to create content.

 3. Content Scheduling and Publishing

 Once you have your content ready, it is time to publish it.
 By this time, you should have a content calendar ready as it organizes the process and provides a clear direction.
-You can use automatic scheduling and publishing tools like Buffer to further optimize your process.
+You can use automatic scheduling and publishing tools like Plann to further optimize your process.

 You cannot just publish content and expect people to find it and engage with it.
 You need to promote your content, make sure it gets the desired visibility and reach.

 The content marketing process is not complete until you analyze your performance, identify areas for improvement, and revise your strategy.
 This way, you keep improving with time and your content marketing process becomes more efficient.

 To learn about these five stages of the content marketing process in more detail, check out this infographic.